Firearms

 How long does it take to obtain an FFL?

-Generally, it takes two months to issue your FFL from the time the ATF receives your application.
+Generally, it takes two months to issue your FFL license from the time the ATF receives your application.

 How long is an FFL valid?